NoamShental/COMPASS/README.md

 [2] ["Accurate Profiling of Microbial Communities from Massively Parallel Sequencing using Convex Optimization"](http://arxiv.org/abs/1309.6919), O. Zuk, A. Amir, A. Zeisel, O. Shamir and N. Shental ([SPIRE13](http://u.cs.biu.ac.il/~porately/spire2013/)).

 Please cite the above papers if using the package.

-Support for any questions or comments, please contact:
+For support, any questions or comments, please contact:

 Noam Shental: shental@openu.ac.il